1105 Retention of University Financial Records

-The Controller, in accordance with Policy 1101 Guiding Principles for Business and Financial Administration, is responsible for developing document retention policies and standards for financial records, and for monitoring compliance with this policy and overseeing the quality, consistency and effectiveness of the University’s financial records management systems.
+The Controller, in accordance with Policy 1101 Guiding Principles for University Operations, is responsible for developing document retention policies and standards for financial records, and for monitoring compliance with this policy and overseeing the quality, consistency and effectiveness of the University’s financial records management systems.
 The Controller shall perform such functions in consultation with members of the University’s Financial Records Retention Committee, and may convene meetings of the committee as appropriate.

 The committee membership will include a representative from each of the following offices: General Counsel, Tax, Grant and Contract Administration (University and Medical School), Human Resource Services, Information and Technology Services, Manuscripts and Archives, Procurement.
 In addition, the membership will include records managers assigned for each major business process, the manager of Traffic Receiving and Stores, records custodians from business support centers, and representative departmental administrators.

 The Controller, in consultation with the Financial Records Retention Committee, shall: